Anju12345hub/cloud-native-monitoring-app/README.md

     - Building DockerImage
     - Running Docker Container
     - Docker Commands
- 4)Create ECR repository using Python Boto3 and pushing Docker Image to ECR 5)Learn Kubernetes and Create EKS cluster and Nodegroups 6)Create Kubernetes Deployments and Services using Python
+ 4) Create ECR repository using Python Boto3 and pushing Docker Image to ECR
+ 5) Learn Kubernetes and Create EKS cluster and Nodegroups
+ 6) Create Kubernetes Deployments and Services using Python

 Prerequisites !
 (Things to have before starting the projects)